www.thementawai.com

 Lajo continues until the kerei judge that communication with the unseen has been fulfilled and the community has reconciled with the spiritual realm.

-Turuk — Dances of Joy, Play, and Renewal
+Dances of Play, and Joy

 After the lajo dances, as the heavy ritual work settles, the mood changes.
 A communal meal is often shared close to midnight, and then the turuk begin.